You Need To Speak With Our Bankruptcy Attorney if…

 No Equity in your Home To Secure your Second Mortgage

 If you have two mortgages and the value of your home is less than amount you owe on your first mortgage, call an attorney.
 If you file for Chapter 13 bankruptcy you may be able to strip off your second mortgage.
 That means that once you complete your repayment plan and your remaining debts, including the second mortgage, have been discharged, you will only owe on the first mortgage.

 Borrowing to Pay Off Debt

-If you are borrowing from Peter to pay Paul, contact our bankruptcy attorney.
+If you are borrowing from Peter to pay Paul, contact our Sacramento bankruptcy attorney.

-A bankruptcy attorney can help you file Chapter 13 bankruptcy and draft a repayment plan to save your car.
+A Chapter 13 bankruptcy attorney can help you file for Chapter 13 bankruptcy and draft a repayment plan so that you can save your car.

 If you are experiencing any of the above, call us at (916) 596-1018 to schedule your free consultation.